 College drug use creates many problems for individual students and the wider community.
 Frequently, the effects aren't just confined to the users themselves.
 When it comes to alcohol abuse, college students are often caught off guard by the ramifications of their friends' or their own heavy drinking.
 The consequences can include:

-Each year in the U.S., roughly 1,825 college and university students (aged 18 to 24) die from accidental injuries related to alcohol consumption.3 Being highly inebriated makes it harder to maintain your balance and coordinate your movements.
+According to the NIAAA, each year in the U.S., roughly 1,825 college and university students (aged 18 to 24) die from accidental injuries related to alcohol consumption.
+Being highly inebriated makes it harder to maintain balance and coordinate your movements.
 Your reflexes slow down and your senses dull.
 So the risk of personal injury increases significantly with each new drink you have within a short period of time.

 Everything around you becomes a potential hazard or accident waiting to happen.
 Cuts, broken bones, muscle sprains, and head traumas are common.
 Some students choke on their own vomit.
 And some college binge drinkers become hazards to each other or cause injuries to sober bystanders.